 It's speed that excites them all, with no exception!
 While some of the users prefer a minimalist web design, others might go for a maximalist design instead.
 Some have a weakness for content infused with storytelling, while others prefer just simple, “raw” data...
 And still: online users ALL have a thing for high page loading speed.
-And the Drupal CDN module makes such a powerful tool for you to supercharge your site with in the name of top speed!
+And the Drupal CDN module makes such a powerful tool for you to supercharge your site within the name of top speed!

-“Why should I even integrate a CDN when I can as well continue to use a web hosting?
+“Why should I even integrate a CDN when I can as well continue to use web hosting?
 What difference would it make?”

 So, let's dig in, shall we?